Molyan3d/CsvBrawlerTool/README.md

 # CsvBrawlerTool
-A Csv Editing Tool that allows you to create a brawler in a few steps
+A Csv Editing Tool that allows you to create a brawler text setup in a few steps

 ## How to use it?
 -Python 3.0 or higher